BND Hamburger Icon

 Open row

-For many people with an entrepreneurial spirit, the top reason they don’t pursue their business dreams is the significant costs associated with starting a business.
-However, there are many businesses you can launch today with little money, so long as you are dedicated and put in some good old-fashioned hard work.
-If you want to start a low-cost business, these 25 ideas will help inspire your entrepreneurial passion.
+Many people with an entrepreneurial spirit don’t pursue their business dreams because of the significant costs associated with starting a business.
+However, you can launch many businesses today with little money if you’re dedicated and hard-working.

 Launch Your BusinessTip

-Starting a business is a lot of work, but we’re here to help!
-Check out our useful resources for everything you need to successfully build your business from the ground up.
+Starting a business is a lot of work, but we're here to help!
+Check out our helpful resources for everything you need to successfully build your business from the ground up.

 25 best businesses to start with little money